ikiruneo/Futsal-Manager/README.md

-# Football Manager Game
+# Futsal Manager

-Welcome to the Football Manager Game, a text-based football management simulation written in C. Take control of your own club, manage your squad, compete in a league, and lead your team to glory!
+Welcome to Futsal Manager, a text-based futsal management simulation written in C. Take control of your own club, manage your squad, compete in a league, and lead your team to glory!

 ---